Thomas Throckmorton (died 1568)

 Thomas Throckmorton was knighted on 2 October 1553, during the coronation of Mary I of England, at Westminster Palace.

+By 1538 Throckmorton had married Margaret, a daughter and coheiress of Thomas Whittington of Pauntley, Gloucestershire.
+They had two sons, including Sir Thomas, and two daughters.
 His daughter Anne married Sir John Tracy (died 1591) of Toddington, Gloucestershire, and was the mother of John Tracy, 1st Viscount Tracy.